 Beginner (2.0 – 2.4)

 Individuals that are new to the sport.
-Those who have not been introduced to the rules and scoring and have not hit the ball (or may have hit a few times) are classified as beginners.
+Those who do not know the rules/scoring scoring and have not hit the ball (or may have hit a few times) are classified as beginners.
+At this time, we do not offer any beginner level camps.

 Intermediate (3.0 – 3.4)